Please note: This post is being constantly updated (last update was July 26, 2021).

 - Atlantic Council board member Wendy Sherman named as No. 2 person at State Department.
 She also served of CNAS's Board of Advisers.

 - Former CNAS CEO Victoria Nuland named as No. 3 at State.
+She was also a nonresident senior fellow at Brookings.

 - Emily Horne, Vice President of Communications at Brookings, was named as an NSC spokesperson.